Linde Q2 2021 Earnings Call Transcript

 Operator

 Thank you.
-And we will take our last question from Laurence Alexander from Jefferies.
+We'll take our last question from Laurence Alexander from Jefferies.
 Your line is open.

 Laurence Alexander